Tribe of Hackers Red Team 3.0Learning from the red team expert Georgia Weidman

 That’s why in this post, like a little incentive,

 we want to focus on the point of view

 trainer, and author"— for those of us interested in red teaming.

 In 2014, Georgia published a book titled Penetration Testing: A Hands-On Introduction to Hacking.
 She recommends it "for new people to learn about hacking in a controlled environment."
-Besides, for those interested in gaining red team skills (without illegal activity), Georgia suggests participating in competitions like capture the flag (CTF), where you have consent to attack the targets in different time frames.
+Besides, for those interested in gaining red team skills (without illegal activity), Georgia suggests participating in competitions such as capture the flag (CTF).
+There, one has the consent to attack the targets in different time frames.
 She says: "In general, as long as you are practicing on systems, applications, etc., that you own or have express permission to attack, you are learning ethically."

 When Carey and Jin ask Georgia about rules of engagement (arrangement to work for a client), she poses something that we can often find in this field.
 "Naturally, given how so much of our society sees hackers —as criminal masterminds dead set on destroying the world just to show their rivals they can— many organizations have an understandable reluctance to allow security testers to attack their organization."
-For this reason, the rules of engagement defined before starting the security testing within each project will vary in their rigor according to the client’s comfort, and it is something we must always respect.
+For this reason, the rules of engagement defined prior to the start of security testing within each project will vary in their rigor according to the client’s comfort.
+And this is one thing we must always respect.

 Immediately afterward, what Georgia remarks